riok/mapperly/README.md

 [Read the docs](https://mapperly.riok.app/docs/getting-started/installation) for any further information.

+## Upgrading

+Find a list of breaking changes for each major version and upgrade guides [here](https://mapperly.riok.app/docs/category/upgrading/).

 ## How To Contribute

 We would love for you to contribute to Mapperly and help make it even better than it is today!